SummittDweller/my-eleventy-blog/posts/Moving-to-Azure-DevOps.md

 I have yet to find any guidance telling me how to remove that errant `.github/workflows/azure-static-web-apps-white-cliff-08b1f8010.yml` pipeline, so I'm just going to remove that file (moving it to an `.out-of-the-way` directory) and see what happens.

+Ok, I managed to get a "correct" Pipeline into place after removing the errant one.
+Unfortunateluy, that's when I discovered that to run a Pipeline in the free tier of Azure DevOps you have to be "granted permission" and that's a two to three-day process with no guarantee of success.  :frowning:  You can, of course, pay for the right to run a Pipeline, but I'm not inclined to do that either when GitHub Actions are free AND very capable.

+# Moving Back to GitHub

+So, this experimental blog has officially moved back to GitHub, specifically to [https://github.com/SummittDweller/my-eleventy-blog](https://github.com/SummittDweller/my-eleventy-blog) with CI/CD deployment via GitHub Actions to [My Eleventy Blog](https://eleventy.summittservices.com/).

+# A New/Old Path Forward

+My goal now with this blog is to introduce [NetlifyCMS](https://www.netlifycms.org/) into a site that's NOT hosted in [Netlify.com](https://www.netlify.com/).
+I'd also like to see if I can make [StatiCrypt](https://www.npmjs.com/package/staticrypt) work for selected pages.
+My target for all of the above is [my Azure Services portal](https://portal.azure.com/#home) leveraging [GitHub Actions](https://github.com/features/actions) for CI/CD deployment and all of the associated heavy-lifting.

+I found what looks like a wonderful guide at [jahlen/hugo-azure-static-webapp](https://github.com/jahlen/hugo-azure-static-webapp).
+Let's give it a go.

+---

 Now you know.
 That's all, FOR NOW, folks!